Takes 1 hour. Makes about 12 large cookies.

 200 grams/a block of good quality dark chocolate (around 60-70%)

-Melt butter in a pot over a low heat on the stove.
+Brown butter in a pot over a low heat on the stove, swirling often to make sure the butter doesn't burn..

-Sift in gluten free flour, xanthan gum, baking powder, and salt.
-Mix with a wooden spoon until just combined.
+Sift in gluten free flour, xanthan gum, baking powder, baking soda and salt.
+Mix with a spoon until just combined.

 Roughly chop your choice of chocolate and add to bowl and give it a quick mix.
 Don't cut the chocolate too small, you want to make sure you have some good sized chunks!

-Once mixtures has cooled, roll dough into roughly golf sized balls, put on the pre-lined baking tray, and press down with a fork.
-Keep cookies at least an inch apart.
+Roll dough into roughly palm sized balls, put on the pre-lined baking tray, and flatten with your hand.
+Keep cookies at least 5cm apart.
+I usually can only fit about 9 on a tray at a time.